outworldly/PMC/US.md

 - Germany has no legislation specifically covering the activities of PMCs.
 - Individual German citizens can become mercenaries or join organizations like the French Foreign Legion.
 - Germany has signed the 1989 UN Convention.

-# Conclusion
-- France has no plans to become a party to the 1989 UN Convention.
-- Finland has provisions in its Penal Code to punish the recruitment of Finnish citizens as mercenaries and crimes committed by Finnish citizens or residents abroad.
-- Germany has no specific legislation on PMCs but has signed the 1989 UN Convention. # Mercenary Legislation in Different Countries

 ## Greece
 - Recruitment of mercenaries in Greece is illegal.